Agat Post Office closed due to safety concerns

-Agat residents will have to get their mail at Hagåtña now that the Agat Post Office has been temporarily closed due safety concerns related to the building structure.
+Agat residents will have to get their mail in Hagåtña now that the Agat Post Office has been temporarily closed due safety concerns related to the building structure.

 “We apologize for the inconvenience caused by this temporary closure,” said Guam Postmaster Tammy Schoenen.
 “We will provide an update on the status of this facility as soon as more information is available.”

-Effective immediately, and until further notice, Agat PO Box customers are asked to pick up their mail over the counter at the Hagåtña Post Office.
+Effective immediately, and until further notice, Agat post office box customers are asked to pick up their mail over the counter at the Hagåtña Post Office.

 The Hagåtña Post Office is open from 8:30 to 4 p.m. on weekdays, and from 9 a.m. to noon on Saturdays.